 Candidates for the DZ BANK Fellowships on Transatlantic Business and Finance must:

-- Be either United States or German Citizens living in either the United States or Germany;
+- Be either United States or German citizens living in either the United States or the European Union;

 - Be 45 years of age or younger at the time of the application deadline;

 - Have a minimum of five to eight years of relevant, full-time work experience;

 - Hold a minimum of a bachelor’s degree (or equivalent);